 These amateur traders — especially the Robinhood crowd — have gotten a lot of attention, particularly during January’s infamous GameStop short squeeze.

 If you’re a beginning investor using your free time and money to pick stocks, here’s how to do it without going broke.

 Trading vs. Investing: Yes, There Is a Difference

 Traders and investors both buy stocks in hopes of earning a profit.
 But the terms aren’t interchangeable.
-According to Matt Frankel, certified financial planner at The Motley Fool’s The Ascent, not understanding the difference between the two puts new investors at risk.
+According to Matthew Frankel, certified financial planner at The Motley Fool’s The Ascent, not understanding the difference between the two puts new investors at risk.

-“Investing means that you’re buying stocks (or other assets) with the goal of holding them for the long-term,” Frankel said.
+“Investing means that you’re buying stocks (or other assets) with the goal of holding them for the long term,” Frankel said.
 “What many new investors do — moving in and out of stock positions every few days — that’s trading.”

 Does that mean you should never pursue trading?
 Not exactly.

 “There’s nothing inherently wrong with trading if you understand that you’re essentially gambling, and therefore aren’t using any money you can’t reasonably afford to lose,” Frankel said.

 Stock Trading Tips for Beginners: 5 Mistakes That Could Leave You Broke

 You also need three to six months’ worth of living expenses in an emergency fund.
 It’s essential that you don’t put this money in the stock market.
 You don’t want to be forced to sell your stocks for a loss because you need cash in a crisis.